Binimosi/timona-sovereign-shield/README.md

 This software framework serves as the practical implementation sandbox for the macro-financial models and statistical risk profiles detailed in the following peer-reviewed research manuscript:

-> **Citation:** Dribsa, Biniyam Mosisa and Kesto, Dr. Dakito Alemu (2026). *"THE RESILIENCE DIVIDE: An Empirical Assessment of Operational Risk Asymmetry and Macro-Financial Stability in Ethiopia’s Banking Sector (2024–2030)."* SSRN Electronic Journal.
+> **Citation:** Dribsa, Biniyam Mosisa and Kesto, Dr. Dakito Alemu (2026). *"THE RESILIENCE DIVIDE: An Empirical Assessment of Operational Risk Asymmetry and Macro-Financial Stability in Ethiopia’s Banking Sector (2024–2030)."* doi.org/10.2139/ssrn.6899005.
 > Under the formal academic supervision and research review parameters of Addis Ababa University.

 ---